pulled pork icon.Pulled Pork

 In a 2014 article, Kristen Baughman at Gadaboutfood (website no longer available, sadly) questioned whether pork collar is the next in-demand food.

-Many restaurateurs and grilling competitors will enthusiastically say YES, but almost four years later, many are still asking, “What’s a money muscle?”
+Many restaurateurs and grilling competitors will enthusiastically say YES, but almost four years later, many are still asking, “What is a money muscle?”

-We hope this article has inspired you to view this remarkable muscle as the best of the butt, able to hold its own against tenderloins.
+We hope this article has inspired you to view this remarkable meat as the best of the butt, able to hold its own against tenderloins.

 Please share your money muscle experiences in the comment section below, we’d love to hear from you.